 When the city swelters, you needn’t.
-Here are nine ways to keep your cool with the kids on a hot day in Amsterdam.
+Here are eight ways to keep your cool with the kids on a hot day in Amsterdam.

 1. Fun Forest